Steve Hemmingsen

 Steve Hemmingsen is an American retired news anchor and reporter for KELO-TV in Sioux Falls, South Dakota.

 Hemmingsen began at KELO-TV in 1969.
 From 1977 to 2002, he co-anchored the 6 p.m. newscast with Doug Lund.
 He then served as co-anchor with Angela Kennecke.
-In May 2000, he entered semi-retirement.
+In May 2000, he entered retirement.

 Hemmingsen currently writes the "Weighing In" column at the Keloland.com website.
 He resides in Florida.